 - Consider if adverse psychological factors (e.g. severe mental health issues, social isolation) may impact on safety of discharge and if so consider admission for observation for 24 hours.#

-- Arrange GP follow up for 2 days post discharge.#
+- Arrange GP follow up within 2 working days post discharge.#

 - Ensure patient's electronic discharge letter is completed.#

 - Refer to asthma liaison nurse / chest clinic.